erdirstats/erdirstats.github.io/README.md

 <h2 style="color:#2F2F2F;">WELCOME 😄</h2>

 Here you can find some blog posts on geotechnics and I have written.
-It includes application of data science, machine learning and data visualization concepts in geotechnical engineering, with focus on geotechnical site assessment.
-The work has been almost exclusively done using [<font color="#2F2F2F">#rstats</font>](https://www.r-project.org/).
+It includes application of data science, machine learning and data visualization concepts in geotechnical engineering, with focus on geotechnical site assessment. <a href="https://www.r-project.org/" target="_blank">WordPress Homepage</a> The work has been almost exclusively done using [<font color="#2F2F2F">#rstats</font>](https://www.r-project.org/).
 <br/>
 <hr>